Overview of Current Climate Modeling

 Combining the data received at our testing sites with expert climate modelers has led to profound results that indicate possible benefits of our microspheres leading to ice restoration in the Arctic.
 This climate modeling is also steering us to areas that will have the highest impact for future deployment.
 By focusing on these areas, we believe our deployment methods will have the greatest effect on saving the Arctic Ice and helping to mitigate future climate change.

-Preliminary climate modeling shows that by spreading our material on 100,000 square kilometers of ice in the Fram Strait (just half a percent of the Arctic), we can:
+Preliminary climate modeling shows that by spreading our material on an area of ice in the Fram Strait (just half a percent of the Arctic), we can:

 - Reduce Arctic average temperatures by 1.5°C